mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Away From Garden | Good Year For Roses »

 Like large red dahlias, gold and green variegated leaves en masse look good in a large country setting, where sweeping expanses of lawn and sky are accepting of nearly any planting.
 I know that such plants can be overbold - but why shouldn't they be enjoyed for their strong colour patterns?
 Who made the rule that plants have to be subtle?

-Does variegation include spots as well as stripes?
-I wouldn't be without that spotty Ligularia which many call the Leopard plant.
-It's a plant with heaps of good humoured fun, and has the strongest green and yellow combination of all my variegated plants.
-I enjoy my vertical striped Cannas, and the horizontal yellows on Miscanthus Zebrinus, but those large yellow spots always make me laugh.
+I suppose variegation can include splodgy spots as well as stripes.
+I wouldn't be without the spotty Ligularia which many call the Leopard plant.
+It's a plant with heaps of good humour, and has the strongest green and yellow combination of all my variegated plants.
+I also enjoy the horizontal yellow splodges on Miscanthus Zebrinus.
+Spots in the garden always make me laugh (unless they're black spots on my rose leaves)..

 Variegation is definitely the spice of my gardening life.